Flank/flank-dashboard/metrics/web/docs/analysis/deep_links/01_deep_links_analysis.md

 ## Requirements
 > Define requirements and make sure that they are complete.

-- Possibility to handle deep links;
+- Possibility to handle deep links and restore the application's state using them;
-- Possibility to generate deep links in response to UI events (filtering, dropdown selections, searching, etc.);
+- Possibility to generate deep links and save the application state in response to UI events (filtering, dropdown selections, searching, etc.);
 - Extensible and testable implementation approach.

 ## Landscape